gdmayya/literaturesurvey/README.md

 # literaturesurvey
-collection of articles surveyed for building the chat framework
+collection of articles surveyed for building the chat framework.